mashraf94/Traffic-Sign-Classifier-Project/writeup_report.md

 [sign_color]: ./writeup-examples/sign_color.png "'Go straight or right' Traffic Sign in Color"
 [sign_grey]: ./writeup-examples/sign_grey.png "'Go straight or right' Traffic Sign in GrayScale"

-You're reading it! and here is a link to my [project code](https://github.com/mashraf94/Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier_Project2.ipynb)
+This report regards a Traffic Sign Classifier project: and here is a link to my [project code](https://github.com/mashraf94/Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier_Project2.ipynb)

 I used the numpy library to calculate summary statistics of the traffic signs data set: